thuongtuandang/sale_prediction_self_attention_and_classical_models/README.md

 - Normalization layer with residual connection: We use residual connection to reduce possible noises/gradient vanishing and then normalize.
 - Linear layer: this is for producing the predicted sale values.

 Also, because it is a multiple time series problem, I divide them into prediction for a certain store.
 In codes, I predict the current weekly sales of store 1 according to the sales of the 4 previous week.
-Best score so far is 95000 RMSE loss for one store.
+Best score so far is 95000 RMSE loss for one store (See file RMSE_loss_store_1.png).
 Let me convert this into python codes for 45 stores.

 # Python codes
 RMSE_store_1 = 95000